NisreenFarhoud/Bash-Cheatsheet/README.md

 ```
   $ sort < files.txt > files_sorted.txt
 ```
-Notice that nothing got printed to the screen.
-That is because the output was now sent to the files_sorted.txt file.
+The output is now being sent to the files_sorted.txt file.
 ###Advanced Redirection
 Adding a `&` with the `>` symbol will result in redirecting both standard out and standard error.
 For example, running the following command on a file named "test.cpp" that prints the string "stdout" with `cout` and the string "stderr" with `cerr` will result in the following output: